What are the pre-requisites for this workshop?

 - Azure OpenAI API resource and deployment of

-model (see instructions for setting these up here)
+text-davinci-003model (see instructions for setting these up here)

 What infrastructure will be deployed for this workshop?